In 1679, French poet Jean de La Fontaine once proclaimed, ”Rien ne pese tant que un secret.”

 Eventually, Apple released tools like software development kits (SDKs) and application programming interfaces (APIs).
 By opening the toolbox that Apple themselves used, millions of developers could work together for free.
 The annual Worldwide Developers Conference (WWDC) further allows Apple to really determine how much control is needed from both the consumer end of the spectrum and the company itself.

 The following are considered common challenges faced when making the jump to an open platform.
 See if any of the ones I listed here have crossed your mind:

 1. Disrupting the traditional vendor model.
 Most teams in organizations are relatively small, with most projects and purchases being built on longstanding relationships with vendors who are intimately acquainted with the needs of the business.

 2. Requiring newer experts when implementing systems.
 Most experts are in academia.

 3. Determining what information can be shared and controlled.
 How do you businesses determine who the moderator of content is?
 Would it be an executive?
 A developer?
 An intern?

 4. Concerns about privacy.
 Is the information of the users or the content itself being put at risk?

 These are all valid concerns, but the benefits of adapting to an open system far outweigh the potential threats.
 For example, concerns about privacy can be morphed into a rewrapping of content that makes all security in the company stronger.
 Finding a moderator can perform two purposes by allowing a new expert to provide help in the right areas before the content is accessed.
-WWDC is proof: If a company as influential as Apple is finally acknowledging the usefulness of gradually opening its ecosystem, then it is safe to say that the future of computing is about openness.
+WWDC is proof: If a company as influential as Apple is finally acknowledging the usefulness of gradually opening its ecosystem, then the future of computing is about openness.
 Adapting to an open system means that your company can adapt to change.

-For more information about how open technology can prove useful to your organization, grab Float’s free white paper on the CHAMPIONS framework.
+For more information about how the open technology can prove useful to your organization, grab Float’s free white paper on the CHAMPIONS framework.

 Latest posts by Dorsey Dixon (see all)